stanislawcronberg/macos-ip-monitor/README.md

 ### TODO:

-- [ ] Consider adding logs for non IP related changes (more for debug?)
+- [ ] Add a separate log file for application debug level
+- [ ] Consider improving the Config setup (maybe just yaml or something else)
+- [ ] Improve organization of directories
+- [ ] Write bash script for creating the cron job to run the main.py file consistently
+- [ ] Figure out a way to grab IP Address when Notification appears